Cave Rock (horse)

-Cave Rock (foaled March 12, 2020) is a multiple Grade I winning American Thoroughbred racehorse who won the Grade I American Pharoah Stakes and Del Mar Futurity as a two-year-old.
+Cave Rock (March 12, 2020 – August 18, 2023) was an American multiple Grade I–winning Thoroughbred racehorse who won the Grade I American Pharoah Stakes and Del Mar Futurity as a two-year-old.

 Background

-Cave Rock is a dark bay or brown colt that was bred in Kentucky by Anne and Ronnie Sheffer Racing.
-He was sired by Arrogate, the 2016 American Champion three-year-old colt, in his second year at stud.
-Cave Rock is trained by trainer Bob Baffert who with bloodstock agent Donato Lanni selected Cave Rock for the partnership, which buys horses in the name of Three Amigos – Karl Watson, Michael E. Pegram & Paul Weitman.
+Cave Rock was a dark bay or brown colt that was bred in Kentucky by Anne and Ronnie Sheffer Racing.
+He was sired by Arrogate, the 2016 American Champion three-year-old colt.
+Cave Rock was trained by trainer Bob Baffert who with bloodstock agent Donato Lanni selected Cave Rock for the partnership, which buys horses in the name of Three Amigos – Karl Watson, Michael E. Pegram & Paul Weitman.
 They purchased the colt from Gainesway for $550,000 at the 2021 Keeneland September yearling sale.
 His dam Georgie's Angel, won the 2011 Schuylerville Stakes at Saratoga for the breeders of Cave Rock, Anne and Ronnie Sheffer Racing who were part owners of mare.
 Georgie's Angel has produced four winners from five starters, including three-time winner Take Charge Angel, an earner of $166,055.
 The mare has a yearling colt by Arrogate and a weanling filly by Improbable.
 She was bred to Connect this year.

-The name Cave Rock comes from a historical landmark near Lake Tahoe in Nevada.